Acupuncture

 Protocol selection

-The acupuncturist assesses the diagnosis and meridian state, then selects a personalised protocol: scalp, spinal, or a combined approach.
+The diagnosis and the state of the meridians are assessed; a personalised protocol is selected: scalp, spinal, or a combined approach.

 Session